Global business groups warn India over new tax plan

 Parliament is expected to consider the new tax proposals during the last week of April.

-The proposals, if written into law, could also affect Kraft Foods Inc' s 2010 acquisition of Cadbury's Indian business and deals involving Indian assets sold by AT&T Inc and SABMiller Plc's purchase of Fosters.
+The proposals, if written into law, could also affect Kraft Foods Inc' s KFT.N 2010 acquisition of Cadbury's Indian business and deals involving Indian assets sold by AT&T Inc (T.N) and SABMiller Plc's SAB.L purchase of Fosters.

 "Some of our member companies had already begun re-evaluating their investments in India due to increasing levels of controversy and uncertainty regarding taxation in recent years," the collective letter to Singh said.